 Standards, Assessment and Graduation RequirementsGraduation requirements in the Arts include standards and course requirements.
-See the Graduation Requirements page.
+View an overview of these requirements.
+Additional information can be found on the Graduation Requirements page.

 The 2008 Minnesota K-12 Academic Standards in the Arts (PDF, Excel) were revised during the 2017-18 school year, and are currently going through the rulemaking process.
 View the draft 2018 Minnesota K-12 Academic Standards in Arts Education.

 The date by which all schools must implement the new standards will be determined during the rulemaking process.
 Relevant rulemaking documents will be posted on the Minnesota Department of Education (MDE) Arts Rulemaking webpage.
 The next arts standards review will happen in 2027-28.
 For more information about the arts standards review process, contact Alina Campana at 651-582-8706.

 Transition to 2018 Arts Standards MDE and the Perpich Center for Arts Education are partnering to develop supports and materials to aid local education agencies and arts educators in the transition to the 2018 arts standards.